1. The Budget and holiday expectations

 The World-known Istrian gastronomy basing on traditionally prepared culinary delights served with best Croatian wines is another excellent reason for discovering this area.
 Rent skippered or bareboat sailboat at Pula yacht charters

 The world-known UNESCO heritage site Split is the heart of Dalmatia.
 Famous islands Hvar, Brač, Vis and Šolta are quite likely the most frequently mentioned destinations in tourist guidebooks.
-You can rent sailboat in Split or charter sailboat in Trogir old town.

 High summer, starting from the last weeks of June, might be busy, but the weather is near perfect with fair winds and air temperatures often over 30o (86F).
 If you like summer heat, then book your sailing vacation in July or August.
 Croatia yacht charter prices in peak season months July and August are highest, but you can always find a affordable yacht charter in Croatia.